fabiospampinato/TFGTTJG/docs/exercises.md

 ### JavaScript

-- **w3resources**: many extercises about many different parts of the language
+- **[w3resource](https://www.w3resource.com/javascript-exercises/javascript-basic-exercises.php)**: exercises about many different parts of JavaScript.
+They are not purely focused on JavaScript alone, but also throw in a bit of HTML here and there

 ### HTML